-The SwitchBoard-II phase 2 corpus will serve as the primary data set for the extended data evaluation.
+The SwitchBoard-II phases 2 and 3 corpora will serve as the primary data set for the extended data evaluation.
 In addition, NIST will provide a speaker-conversation table and an evaluation control file to support system development and to define the evaluation test.
-These two files are available via web access.
+These two files are available via web access.13